April 30 1993: The tragic day Monica Seles was stabbed in the back

 “I remember sitting there, toweling off, and then I leaned forward to take a sip of water, our time was almost up and my mouth was dry.
 The cup had barely touched my lips when I felt a horrible pain in my back.
 My head whipped around towards where it hurt and I saw a man wearing a baseball cap, a sneer across his face.
 His arms were raised above his head and his hands were clutching a long knife.
 He started to lunge at me again.
 I didn’t understand what was happening.”

 Luckily, the blade missed, albeit barely, the spinal cord and didn’t damage any vital organs.
 The three-quarters-of-an-inch wound didn’t put the player’s life at risk.
 After a few days in a local hospital, she flew off to the USA to continue her recovery.
 The doctors were confident she would be fully healed in a three-month delay.
 The tournament went on anyway, and Arantxa Sanchez Vicario claimed the title against Steffi Graf (6-3, 6-3).
 In the semi-finals, Sanchez beat Maleeva (6-2, 7-6), who then went through after Seles “withdrew”.

-Monica Seles would not play tennis again in 1993 and had dropped no.8 in the world by the end of the year.
+Monica Seles would not play tennis again in 1993 and had dropped to No 8 in the world by the end of the year.
 The psychological wound proved to be much deeper than the knife-blow itself.
 Although she was physically ready to play just a few months afterwards, it would take over two years before she played on the tour again.
-She also learned shortly after the stabbing that her father and forever coach was sick with cancer.
+She also learned shortly after the stabbing that her father and lifelong coach was sick with cancer.